 The Company has an Incentive Stock Option Plan (the "Plan") that allows for the granting of both Qualified and Non-Qualified Stock Options as defined under the Internal Revenue Code regulations.
 The total authorized number of shares under the plan is 45,714,286.
 For Non-Qualified Stock Options, the Company may grant options that provide for the issuance of Common Shares of \$0.001 at prices below fair market value at the date of grant.
 For Qualified Options grants, the option issuance price may not be less than fair market value at the date of grant.
 The Plan gives the Board of Directors of the Company the ability to determine vesting periods for all options granted under the Plan, and allows option terms to be up to ten years from the original grant date.
 Employees' incentive stock options must vest at a minimum rate of 20% per year over a five year period, commencing on the date of grant.
-Most vest ratably over four years after the date of their grant and vest ratably, on a monthly basis, over the next 12 months.
+Most vest ratably over four years commencing on the date of the option grant.
+In the case of directors, such options are granted annually and they expire ten years after the date of their grant and vest ratably, on a monthly basis, over the next 12 months.
 Advisors or consultants can have vesting range from 100 percent of the option grants vesting immediately to ratably, on a monthly basis, over the next a period of up to 48 months.